BPP-Education-Group/bpp-technical-test/sre/README.md

 3. Define a security group resource for the EC2 instance with the following requirements:
    - Allow inbound traffic on port 22 (SSH) from any source IP address
    - Allow outbound traffic to any destination IP address on all ports
+4. Resources are deployed to the _BPP Interviews AWS Account_.

+## Part 2 - Terraform: Refactoring

 ### Instructions

-1. Create a new feature branch in the BPP GitHub repository to work on Part 1 of the code challenge.
-2. Checkout the newly created branch in your local development environment.
-3. Write the Terraform code to create an AWS EC2 instance and define the necessary resources according to the acceptance criteria.
+1. Modify the Terraform code to meet the necessary acceptance criteria.
-4. Provide clear comments in your code, or verbally explain the purpose and functionality of each resource or configuration block.
+2. Provide clear comments in your code, or verbally explain the purpose and functionality of each resource or configuration block.
-5. Deploy your Terraform code to the BPP Interviews AWS Account using credentials supplied during the interview.
+3. Deploy your Terraform code to the _BPP Interviews AWS Account_.
-6. Commit and push your code changes to the remote branch.

-## Part 2 - Terraform: Refactoring

 ### Acceptance Criteria